CLIMATE JUSTICE & DIVESTMENT

 The climate crisis encompasses the observable and future irreversible effects of global warming, including environmental degradation, loss of biodiversity, increased natural disasters, and more.

 To address the climate crisis effectively and equitably, SSMU supports a diversity of tactics inscribed in a climate justice framework as defined in our Climate Justice Policy and Sustainability Policy.
-At McGill, two student groups are particularly involved in the climate justice campaign: Climate-Justice Action McGill (C-JAM) and Divest McGill
+At McGill, the main student group involved in climate justice campaigning is Divest McGill

 Climate-Justice Action McGill works through non-violent direct action to demand climate justice from the McGill Administration, the provincial and federal government.
 It is founded on principles of anti-oppression and systemic change and the belief that “the climate fight is inextricable from principles of anti-racism, anti-colonialism, feminism, anti-capitalism, and social justice”.
 C-JAM is mainly responsible for the Student Climate Strikes that happened at McGill and continues to build solidarity with other grassroots organizations by mobilizing for various issues.
 Indeed, climate change – and responses to it – disproportionately impact systemically marginalised groups (including Indigenous, Black, poor, racialized, and Global South communities), who are also least responsible for the ecological crisis.